JustinWinthers/quickTemplate/README.md

 template compiler whereby you can easily use Angular.JS notation or simply specify the type of notation you prefer to use.

+## Notes about this verion 2.+

+If you are using earlier versions of quickTemplate, this is a BREAKING change so don't upgrade until you've read the documentation below.
+Major changes include getting rid of callbacks all together.
+A promise is NOT returned since this is primarily non IO code with the exception of reading a file with your template (for which quickTemplate now reads synchronously).
+Additionally, the default tokens for variable replacement in your template are now the ES6 tokens ${foo}.

 ## The low down

 QuickTemplate.js is for simple templates.
 Currently it will not handle array values in a JavaScript